 |

-Students are advised by the author to be charitable and
+Students are advised by the author to be charitable

-who hold these differing opinions.
+those who hold these differing opinions.
 Let us be faithful in pointing the way

 through Christ, as we understand it, but let us also be careful always to